inlets/inlets.dev/blog/_posts/2020-12-07-inlets-on-bare-metal-equinix-metal.md

 ## Summing up

 I wanted to show you how easy it is to use Equinix Metal to set up a tunnel for development from your network, or from a Kubernetes cluster.
-All of these tunnels are using the inlets OSS project, which by default enables a single port to be exposed, TLS can be configured separately.
+TLS is enabled by default on these connections for anything that goes over the tunnel.

-Alternatively you can use [inlets Pro](https://inlets.dev/) which allows for tunnelling TCP services like databases and IngressControllers, multiple-ports, enables encryption by default and has commercial support. inlets Pro also enables a reverse proxy like Caddy, Nginx, or a Kubernetes IngressController to be exposed so that you can obtain TLS certificates from LetsEncrypt and serve as many virtual hosts as you like.
+You can also expose your IngressController or any other TCP service within the cluster.

-Whether you use inlets OSS or inlets Pro - the inletsctl/inlets-operator tooling is open source and gives the same consistent user-experience.
-To date we have provisioners for several clouds such as digitalocean, equinix-metal, ec2, scaleway, civo, gce, azure, linode and hetzner.
+We currently have provisioners for several clouds such as digitalocean, equinix-metal, ec2, scaleway, civo, gce, azure, linode and hetzner.
 You can suggest new provisioners and [see the source code here](https://github.com/inlets/inletsctl/tree/master/pkg/provision).

 Find out more about inlets and use-cases in the [inlets docs](https://docs.inlets.dev/)